klizhentas/notes/culture.md

 ## Company goals and practices as alternatives to company culture

-Instead of calling something a culture, coming up core values and conducting social experiments using risky and unproven methods, I suggest to simply tie the moral core values of the company to basic principles of the modern society.
+Instead of calling something a culture, coming up with a set of core values and conducting social experiments using risky and unproven methods, I suggest to simply tie the moral core values of the company to basic principles of the modern society.

 Companies should focus on specific goals and develop practices influenced by the markets they operate in, the products they are building and their stage, for example Amazon being a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.

-I think that setting goals and practices is more objective and easier to understand because they don't try to step into complex world of moral values, and could be changed over time as the company evolves without fear of sacrificing prior core values that had made sense before.
+I think that setting goals and practices is more objective and easier to understand because they don't try to step into complex world of moral values or personal traits, and could be changed over time as the company evolves without fear of sacrificing prior core values that had made sense before.

 For example, every startup has to promote practices of being "nimble and agile", to "move fast and break things" but after it has evolved into a multi-national corporation and started building rockets, "moving fast and breaking things" as a corporate practice will be a problem, but changing a set of practices for a rocket-building division would be a reasonable thing to do.